Meridian Archetypes Part 15: The Healer

 But how much healing comes from within?

 We know that when people are loved and supported, they are more likely to survive life-threatening diseases.
-When a spouse dies, the life expectancy of their other half decreases dramatically – often called the widowhood effect.
+When a spouse dies, the life expectancy of the other half decreases dramatically – often called the widowhood effect.
 In general, emotional health and wellness are integral to healing.

 Knowing yourself and seeing the path to wellness is an important part of healing.
 As one of the physical types, thymus energy is responsible for the decisions you make on the journey to wellness.